Heart of Palm Salad with Tomato and Avocado

-- Cut grape tomatoes in half to make 1 cup, or use less tomatoes if you prefer for lower carbs.
+- Cut grape tomatoes in half to make 1 cup, or use less tomatoes if you prefer fewer carbs.

 - Toss the hearts of palm, tomatoes, and sliced green onions with the avocado/lime juice mixture, and then add as much more lime juice as desired.
 (I used 1 T more lime juice.
 I use my fresh-frozen lime juice for recipes like this.)

 - Then toss in the chopped cilantro (if using) and gently combine with the salad.